 Likewise, if your pets will be joining you, you’ll want to make sure they are welcome too.
 In both cases, be sure to ask about any additional fees that may apply for the kids or pets.

 Where to begin your search

 Now that you know what you’re looking for in a park, you may be wondering how to find the right campground.
 There are several ways to go about searching for the ideal campground.
 However, the most powerful tool for finding the right campground quickly is definitely RV LIFE Trip Wizard.

 This comprehensive program shows all of the campgrounds along your route, and offers a variety of filters to help you find a campground you’ll love.
 You can even use this tool to search for campgrounds under a certain membership or chain.

-Other options for searching for campgrounds include doing a simple internet search, using the websites of any camping memberships you may have, or searching different regions on Campground Reviews.
+Other options for searching for campgrounds include doing a simple internet search, using the websites of any camping memberships you may have, or searching different regions on RV LIFE Campgrounds.